Skip to Content

 When returning to practice, you must ensure your details are up to date and that you are appropriately licensed.
 You can do this through LSB Online.

-If you surrendered your practising certificate before going on leave, you will need to apply for a new practising certificate via LSB Online.
+If you surrendered your practising certificate before going on leave, you will need to apply for a new certificate via LSB Online.
 You must ensure that your certificate is issued before you can engage in legal practice again.

 If you maintained your practising certificate and are returning within the same practising year, you should check your employment details are up to date through LSB Online.
 If you are returning to practice with a different employer, you should update your employment details and, if necessary, your practising certificate type.